C$ 453 Find Cheap Flights from Calgary to Japan

 The average price of all round-trip flights from Calgary to Japan clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Japan on a Tuesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Saturday is the most expensive day to fly from Calgary to Japan.
-For your return ticket, we recommend flying on a Tuesday and avoiding Fridays for the best deals.
+For your return ticket, we recommend flying on a Tuesday and avoiding Saturdays for the best deals.

 How far in advance should I book a flight from Calgary to Japan?